Alamantus/Lexiconga/README.md

 ## Production

 `npm run bundle` bundles and minifies the frontend stuff and also copies the backend stuff to `dist`.
 Be sure to run `npm run clear` to delete the contents of `dist` and `.cache` before using `npm run bundle` to make sure you don't get old dev versions of the bundled code included in your upload.

+## UpUp Configuration

+[UpUp](https://github.com/TalAter/UpUp) is a tool that enables browsers to download an offline version of a website so users can still access it if they lose internet connection.
+Because Parcel Bundler hashes every file accessed via reference within the code, you need to ensure that the UpUp configuration at the bottom of `index.html` is kept up to date whenever you make changes to files.
+Typically the only file hashes that will change are `src.*.js` and `main.*.css`, but it's best to check all of them just to make sure.

+After bundling, update the files referenced in the configuration to make sure UpUp can download the files correctly, then bundle again so `dist/index.html` gets updated.
+I'm desperately hoping I can find a way to automate this in the build process, but I haven't figured it out just yet.
+Maybe I'll end up using `router.php` and `.htaccess` to do the heavy lifting for me.
+We'll see.